This advisory announces:

 SECURITY-159 is rated critical.
 This attack can be mounted by any unauthenticated anonymous user with HTTP reachability to Jenkins instance.

 SECURITY-113 is rated high.
-It is a passive attack, but it can result in a compromise of Jenkins master or loss of data.
+It is a passive attack, but it can result in a compromise of the Jenkins controller or loss of data.

 All the Jenkins releases ⇐ 1.582